schuchert/wikispaces/pages/FitNesse.Tutorials.0.md

 * Click on the **Test** button, your test will fail with yellow (meaning something was not found) warnings:
 ![](images/FirstFailure.gif)
- **//Note//**: If you get an error similar to "Testing was interrupted ...", add the following line to your page (this will probably only happen if you build from source):
+ **Note**: If you get an error similar to "Testing was interrupted ...", add the following line to your page (this will probably only happen if you build from source):

 {% highlight terminal %}
 !path fitnesse.jar